georgebabarus/magento-filesystem-extension/docs/source/custom-development/extensibility.rst

     }

-All configuration available and explained :ref:`here<configuration/connection>` are available for the newly implemented driver.
+All configurations available and explained :ref:`here<configuration/connection>` are available for the newly implemented driver.

 .. include:: ./../all-pages/available-links.rst